jadecobra/python_tdd_exercises/source/how_to/calculator.rst

       def a_random_number():
           return random.randint(-10**1000000, 10**1000000)

-  and all the tests are still passing, and it takes longer to run.
+  all the tests are still passing, and it takes longer to run.
 I change the range back to ``-10, 10``

 * then remove the TODO list